spire-labs/self-pylon-demo/README.md

 pnpm --filter frontend dev
 ```

-**Note**: The existing deployment uses the cross-chain architecture where attestations are on Celo and claims happen on Pylon via settlement.
+**Note**: The existing deployment uses the cross-chain architecture where attestations are on Celo and claims happen on Human appchain via Pylon.

 ## 1. Deploying the Project